julien123123/pico-epaper/README.md

 ### Here's the rest of the normal readme:

-This module is a basic driver for Waveshare [Pico e-Paper 3.7 display](https://www.waveshare.com/wiki/Pico-ePaper-3.7).
+This module is a basic Micropython driver for GoodDisplay e-paper Displays often used by Waveshare, WeAct Studio, and others.
-It supports grayscale mode and allows setting screen rotation.
-Drawing routines are compatible with [MicroPython FrameBuffer](https://docs.micropython.org/en/latest/library/framebuf.html) class, which means the same method names and arguments they require (**blit()** being a slight exception - see below for details).

-There are two classes in this module:
-1. Eink - uses SPI for communication with the display, can be used with devices other than RP2040.
-2. EinkPIO - uses one State Machine and DMA channel to communicate with the display.

-Both classes offer the same functionality and the only difference is the optional parameters in the constructor they take.
+It supports grayscale mode, partial updates and allows setting screen rotation.
+My goal doing this was to support as much options given by the driver chips as possible to the user.
+Along with the driver, this module also provides a simple drawing API that can be used to draw basic shapes and text on the screen that makes use of the on display ram, and micrypython's viper mode.
+This allows for faster drawing times, and drawing the display asynchronously.
+In addition, you may still use the FrameBuffer class to draw on the display.

+Here are the currently supported displays:
+- 1.54" 200x200 with SSD1681 driver / GDEW0154M09
+- 2.9" 296x128 with SSD1680 driver GDEH029A1
+- 3.7" 540x960 with SSD1677 driver GDEW0371W7
+- 4.2" 400x300 with SSD1683 driver GDEW042T2

+*If your display is not listed, you can try to use the driver for the closest resolution and driver.
+It may work, but it may not.
+Using the other epd files as a reference, you can try to make your own driver.

+Also, I have only tested this module on ESP-32s, and RP2040, the library may not work as expected on other ports.

 ---

-## Note
+## Note  **This is currently being evaluated
 **show()** method takes considerably longer for rotations 90 and 270, than 0 and 180 (~700 ms vs 80 ms).
 This is normal and is a result of additional data processing required before sending buffers to the screen in landscape mode.
 There's also a significant memory overhead associated with the processing.